issp-center-dev/DCore/doc/basicnotions/structure.rst

 DCore supports input hopping parameters as the wannier90 format.
 It can also perform calculation of simple preset models (such as the Bethe lattice);
 it can be used for the practice of this code.
-After we perform DMFT-SCF calculation, we can compute the density of states and the spectrum function with the post-processing tool.
+After we finish DMFT loop, we can compute the density of states and the spectrum function with the post-processing tool.

 The interface layer